Fall Protection Strategies For Corten Roofing SS675 Panels

 Who Is Corten Roofing?

 Corten Roofing, a Western States Metal Roofing division, specializes in manufacturing and distributing weathering steel roofing and siding panels.
-The company is a trusted supplier of Corten steel, a material known for its ability to develop a protective rusted patina over time.
-This characteristic not only gives buildings a distinctive, rustic appearance but also enhances the longevity of the steel by preventing further corrosion.
+The company is a trusted supplier of Corten steel, a material known for developing a protective rusted patina over time.
+This characteristic not only gives buildings a distinctive, rustic appearance but also enhances the steel's longevity by preventing further corrosion.

 Western States Metal Roofing, the parent company of Corten Roofing, was established in 1996 and initially operated as Western States Decking, Inc., a distributor of Verco metal decking products.
 Over time, the company expanded its focus to include metal roofing and siding.
-It became an industry leader in manufacturing weathering steel panels and products that mimic aged metal aesthetics.
+It became an industry leader in manufacturing weathering steel panels and products that mimic the aged-metal aesthetic.
 Corten Roofing continues this legacy by offering a range of panels designed for residential and commercial applications, providing architects, builders, and homeowners with high-quality materials that combine durability and striking visual appeal.

 Corten Roofing's product lineup includes corrugated panels, standing seam roofing, and structural components made from ASTM-grade weathering steel, such as A606-4, A588, and A847.
-The company purchases Corten steel in large volumes, allowing it to pass cost savings on to customers.
+The company purchases Corten steel in large volumes, enabling it to pass on cost savings to customers.
 Its quick-shipping inventory and ability to provide custom panel widths and lengths make it a go-to source for Corten steel roofing projects.

 Unlike pre-rusted alternatives, Corten Roofing panels are shipped unweathered and develop their patina naturally after installation.
 The company recommends a minimum roof slope of 3:12 for optimal performance, ensuring proper water drainage and longevity.
 With a reputation for quality products, competitive pricing, and expert customer service, Corten Roofing is a top supplier of weathering steel roofing and siding solutions.

 Corten standing seam roofs provide a unique combination of durability, weather resistance, and industrial aesthetics.
 Still, they require specialized fall protection solutions to ensure worker safety during installation and maintenance.
-Unlike traditional mechanically fastened roofing systems, standing seam panels use concealed clips, allowing thermal expansion and contraction.
-This floating design means that drilling or screwing into the panels can cause significant structural damage, leading to water leaks, corrosion, and voided warranties.
+Unlike traditional mechanically-fastened roofing systems, standing seam panels use concealed clips that allow for thermal expansion and contraction.
+This floating design means that drilling or screwing into the panels can cause significant structural damage, leading to hidden water leaks, corrosion, and voided warranties.

 Many standard fall protection anchors require penetrating fasteners, which can compromise the protective rust layer of Corten steel, accelerating wear and reducing the roof's lifespan.
 To avoid these issues, non-penetrating seam-mounted fall protection anchors are the safest and most effective solution for workers operating on standing seam panels.

 The SS675 Snaplock Panel from Western States Metal Roofing is a premium standing seam roofing panel made from ASTM A606-4 Corten steel or Bare Cold Rolled Steel.
 This panel provides long-term durability and a unique, weathered appearance that develops naturally over time.
 It features concealed fasteners for a clean, uninterrupted look while allowing for thermal expansion and contraction.
 Unlike painted metal panels, which maintain a uniform color, the SS675 panel arrives with a dull gray finish and transforms through exposure to the elements.
 Over two to three years, the panel forms a protective rust patina that shields the underlying steel from further corrosion.
-The final patina varies depending on climate and moisture cycles, giving each installation a unique character.
 See the Roof Anchor Compatibility Chart for Corten SS675 Snaplock Standing Seam Metal Roof Panels.

-This panel is available for alternative applications in 22-gauge ASTM A606-4 Corten steel, and 22 and 24-gauge bare cold rolled steel.
+This panel is available in 22-gauge ASTM A606-4 Corten steel and 22 and 24-gauge bare cold-rolled steel.
 The rib height measures 1.75 inches, with a standard width of 16 inches.
 Custom widths are also available, ranging from 12 to 24 inches.
-Lengths can be ordered between one foot and 52 feet to accommodate various architectural and structural needs.
-Installation requires a solid substrate with high-temperature underlayment and bead mastic on overlaps for roofing applications.
 The minimum recommended slope is 3:12 to ensure proper water drainage.
-Concealed stainless steel clips and screws, with brown-painted heads to blend with the final patina, provide secure attachment without disrupting the panel's appearance.

 Fall Protection For SS675 Panels

-Standing Seam Roof Anchor Point Compatibility for Corten
+Standing Seam Roof Anchor Compatibility for Corten Standing Seam

 Contact Us For More Information